ColdIQ's Cold Email Guide: Outbound Secrets

 Every company could benefit from your solution, right?
 So why not enrich the contact information of every CEO on the planet 🌎, ask them if they’re struggling with employee churn and pitch our features?

 The problem here is that most recipients won’t be receptive to your pitch.
 It’s not that your product isn’t helpful.
 It’s that they’re not experiencing the pain.
 They’re getting flooded by messages in their inbox.
 If your outreach isn’t relevant, it’s going to get ignored.
+Unfortunately, when your outreach gets outright ignored, it also impacts your deliverability, causing a domino effect.

 Who’s most likely to experience the pain?

 If you analyze enough deals or sales calls, it’s very likely that you’ll notice some patterns.
 In the case of our sales prospecting agency, we noticed that a good proportion of companies scheduling a call with us are suffering from low deliverability.
+Not every sales team suffers from this issue, but for the ones who do, it’s almost impossible to get results via cold emails.
+In our case, we can also combine this with the recent rule & regulation changes to Google & Outlook, which made it significantly tougher to consistently land in the main inbox.

-Now, in many cases, you don’t know for sure what is the trigger event that makes the pain deep enough to compel your ICP to react.

-If you don’t know— it is the #1 question you should answer to.
+Now, in many cases, you won’t know for sure what is the trigger event that makes the pain hurt enough to compel your ICP to react.
+If you don’t know— it is the #1 question you should find the answer to.
 This is what we spend most of our time brainstorming with clients.

 We ask them to identify some patterns within companies that would make them a great fit.
 If they’re unsure, we think of situations where the pain is likely to be stronger.
 Based on these, we build hypotheses that we will try to validate (or invalidate).

 In our previous ‘HR software’ example, here are some potential ‘buying signals’ we thought of:

-A company had bad employee reviews on Glassdoor 👇
+A company had bad employee reviews on Glassdoor👇

 If they’re getting too many bad reviews, they’re likely experiencing above-average churn.
 This makes it more likely that they’ll be in the market for software that helps fix that.

-A company is partly or wholly remote 👇
+→ A company is partly or wholly remote👇

 It’s more difficult to monitor employee well-being when you don’t see people face-to-face.
 Remote teams could benefit more from the solution than in-person teams.

-The average tenure is shorter than 6 months 👇
+→ The average tenure is shorter than 6 months 👇

-It might be true that fully remote companies have more trouble monitoring employee well-being.
-But it might also be true that the c-level in these remote organizations care less because they haven’t ‘bonded’ as much with the employees.
+Once you’ve built a few hypotheses, you want to confront them to the market. *It might be true that fully remote companies have more trouble monitoring employee well-being.
+But it might also be true that the c-level in these remote organizations care less because they haven’t ‘bonded’ as much with the employees.*There’s only one way to find out, and it’s by reaching out to these companies.
+The first step is finding the data & testing your theory.

 Finding data on best-fit accounts

-Now that we built the hypothesis that remote organizations are a great fit for us, the next question is how do we build a list with such companies?
+*Now that we built the hypothesis that remote organizations are a great fit for us, the next question is how do we build a list with such companies?
+There are several ways to do this, but the best we found was to look at companies hiring remotely.

-Clay.
+We’ll go deeper into data sources, but in this case, we’ve done that with Clay*.
 They have a few integrations that let you find information on open job data.
 We figured that every company that had ‘Remote’ in their job opening had—at least—part of their team working remotely.

 Identifying initiatives